wp-plugins/multisite-cloner/readme.txt

 == Upgrade Notice ==

-= 0.1.13 =
+= 0.2.0 =
-* Disable to clone the Main Blog from the Network Sites.
+* New feature: optionally copy users too, into the cloned blog.